denisvasilik/wasm-fpga-memory/README.md

-# wasm-fpga-memory
+# WebAssembly FPGA Memory

-WebAssembly FPGA Memory
+A simple block RAM that is accessible as Wishbone slave.